-Early in the semester students will write a reflective narrative about their experiences using emerging technologies and Web applications in relation to educational pursuits.
+During the first class students will write a reflective narrative about their experiences using emerging technologies and Web applications in relation to educational pursuits.
 This work serves as both a diagnostic writing assignment and as a chance for the instructor to understand the students' past experiences and comfort with varieties of technology.